kemitchell/startup-unix/second-draft.md

 Ironsides' beginnings (and cool name) are the work of two individuals:

 1. Jason Boehmig is founder and CEO of Ironclad, Inc., a legal document automation company that understands open-source software.
 Prior to founding Ironclad, Jason practiced business law in Silicon Valley and spearheaded the public release of the free Series Seed financing documents.
 2. Kyle Mitchell is a business lawyer and open-source programmer.
-In a past life, he built web applications and instructional multimedia.
+Prior to starting his own law practice, Kyle also practiced business law in Silicon Valley, and before that built web applications and instructional multimedia for a decade in Austin, Texas and Moscow, Russia.

 Kyle maintains and contributes to _Ironsides_ with the generous support of Ironclad.